Political demands could "make or break" BAE-EADS merger

 If the plan is accepted, the French government and Daimler are expected to maintain a diluted stake of 9 percent in the new group with broadly the same rights as other shareholders.

-EADS has clashed with Germany in the past over defense priorities but Berlin’s most immediate priority is likely to be securing guarantees over Airbus jobs following a recent row.
+EADS has clashed with Germany in the past over defence priorities but Berlin’s most immediate priority is likely to be securing guarantees over Airbus jobs following a recent row.

 Financial Times Deutschland reported that EADS had offered unspecified guarantees to win German backing, but some analysts say German officials are playing for more time over the deal.